-USU is the only university in the region that offers a degree in biometeorology.
-Biometeorology is the study of the connections between living systems and the atmosphere.
-The program at USU focuses on water use and exchanges of carbon dioxide between various land ecosystems and the atmosphere.
-These ecosystems include agricultural crops, rangelands in the area, and mountain ecosystems, which are especially important to the Intermountain West, as they are the main source of water resources.
+USU is the only university in the region that offers a degree in climate science.
+Climate Science is the study of the atmosphere, land, water cycle and how they interact and change.
+The program at USU focuses on climate variability, prediction/attribution, land surface processes, paleoclimate, and exchanges between land ecosystems and the atmosphere.
+These subjects impact agricultural crops, rangelands in the area, and mountain ecosystems, which are especially important to the Intermountain West, as they are the main source of water resources.

-Research conducted by faculty are cutting-edge projects dealing with the climate and its connections to land surfaces in the intermountain region.
-This includes: cycles of climate, what causes the droughts and wet episodes, regional-scale climate, and the effects of land surface changes on climate.
+Research conducted by faculty are cutting-edge projects dealing with the climate and its connections to water cycle and land surfaces, with a focus in the intermountain region and also around the world.
+This research includes: cycles of climate, what causes the droughts and wet episodes, regional-scale climate, and the effects of land surface changes on climate.

 Students at USU have the unique opportunity to acquire both a theoretical and modeling education, as well as learning how to make actual measurements outdoors.
 Most universities’ programs are limited to one or the other.
 Students can work on a variety of research topics, including climate dynamics and variability, regional climate modeling, modeling of hydrological processes, spatial variation in surface fluxes of carbon dioxide and water vapor, micrometeorology, remote sensing, and more.

 Because USU’s biometeorology program is designated as a Western Regional Graduate Program, students from participating western states qualify for in-state tuition.
 For more information, visit http://wrgp.wiche.edu.